 9-36.
-As standard features, both the B 328 and the B 329 have a ribbon tracking device that senses and limits mistracking of the ribbon.
-Also, duplicate control panels are located on both the front and at the rear of the printers for increased operator efficiency.
+As standard features, both the B 328 and the B 329 have a ribbon tracking device sense and limit mistracking of the ribbon.
+Also, duplicate central panels are located on both the front and at the rear of the printers for increased operator efficiency.
 The controls and indicators are the same as the other line printer control panels.